waiyulam/Java-Notes/README.md

   -  [x] [Video no.39-no.45 from Abdul Bari Algorithm's Playlist](https://www.youtube.com/playlist?list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O)
 Proofing greedy algorithm is quite difficult.
 Studying known problems like knapsack, job schedule, optimal merge pattern, Huffman coding etc are enough to ace greedy questions.

   -  [ ] [Geeks: Greedy Algorithms](https://www.geeksforgeeks.org/greedy-algorithms/)

+Greedy is an algorithmic paradigm that builds up a solution piece by piece, always choosing the next piece that offers the most obvious and immediate benefit.
+So the problems where choosing locally optimal also leads to global solution are best fit for Greedy.

 ### Backtracking & Branch and Bound
 --------------------------------------------------------------------------------------------------------